GLOBAL MARKETS-Equities bounce back while yields, oil prices drop

 By Sinéad Carew

-NEW YORK, May 10 (Reuters) - Wall Street stocks rebounded on Tuesday and U.S. Treasury yields fell while oil prices tumbled amid fears about inflation and slowing economic growth around the world.
+NEW YORK, May 10 (Reuters) - Wall Street closed higher on Tuesday as investors waited for inflation data and worried about the prospects of slowing economic growth and the impact of policy tightening.

-U.S. Treasuries rallied, with the yield on the benchmark 10-year note tumbling from more than a three-year high to below 3% as the market reassessed the inflation outlook a day before U.S. consumer price index (CPI) data is released.
+U.S. Treasuries rallied, with the yield on the benchmark 10-year note tumbling from a more than three-year high to below 3% as investors reassessed the inflation outlook before U.S. consumer price index (CPI) data is released Wednesday.

 Markets have been volatile across asset classes due to a combination of surging inflation and fears that monetary tightening aimed at slowing price increases would cause a slowdown in global economic growth.